Pavansomisetty21/Text-to-Images-Leveraging-Flux-AI-for-Text-to-Image-Generation/README.md

 # Transformer-powered Flow Models at Scale

 All public FLUX.1 models are based on a `Hybrid architecture` of [multimodal](https://arxiv.org/abs/2403.03206) and [parallel](https://arxiv.org/abs/2302.05442) [diffusion transformer](https://arxiv.org/abs/2212.09748) blocks and scaled to 12B parameters.
 We improve over previous state-of-the-art diffusion models by building on [flow matching](https://arxiv.org/abs/2210.02747), a general and conceptually simple method for training generative models, which includes diffusion as a special case.
 In addition, we increase model performance and improve hardware efficiency by incorporating [rotary positional embeddings](https://arxiv.org/abs/2104.09864) and [parallel attention layers](https://arxiv.org/abs/2302.05442).
 We will publish a more detailed tech report in the near future.
+# Key Features:

+**Enhanced Image Quality:** Generate stunning visuals at higher resolutions.

+**Advanced Human Anatomy and Photorealism:** Achieve highly realistic and anatomically accurate images.

+**Improved Prompt Adherence:** Get more accurate and relevant images based on your inputs.

+**Exceptional Speed:** Benefit from the speed and efficiency of Flux Schnell, ideal for high-demand applications.